CommonRoad/commonroad-scenario-factory/docs/tutorials/create_pipeline_step.md

 2024-10-02 15:14:29,909 | INFO | tutorial | Processing CommonRoad Scenario BWA_Tlokweng-6 in 'pipeline_super_cool_functionality'
 ```

+!!! info
-> When you execute the pipeline, the order of the log message might be different!
+    When you execute the pipeline, the order of the log message might be different!
 This is because the pipeline employs seamless concurrency, which means that each step is distributed on a worker pool and the execution order is not deterministic.
 The important part here is, that you see log messages from `pipeline_hello_world` and `pipeline_super_cool_functionality`, independent of how they are ordered.
 [Here](/references/pipeline/#pipeline-step-concurrency-and-parallelism-modes) you can read more about the concurrency behavior of the pipeline.

 In the above example, each step receives one input and returns one output value.
 Sometimes, a pipeline step can return multiple values (e.g. a list of scenarios).
 To handle such cases, the pipeline will automatically flatten the returned iterable.